 In the 1990s, AWA opposed new massive-scale forestry projects throughout the Boreal forest and through the leadership of president Glenda Hanna, co-chaired a large industry, government and NGO initiative to develop an Alberta Forest Conservation Strategy.
 Three years of province-wide volunteer work led to nothing when the final report was so weakened by government that AWA refused to sign it.
 AWA worked with industry in the 1990’s to gain protection for the Plateau Mountain Ecological Reserve, to prevent further commercial development and open pit mining in Kananaskis Country and on the boundary of Jasper National Park, and upgraded its Wilderness Resource Centre and Library.
 A new, award-winning publication called “Wild Alberta”, mapped and summarized current intact wilderness and wild rivers, setting out for the first time, which areas of the province were critical for protection.
 AWA also promoted legal cases in defence of wild places and environmental assessment of the proposed Oldman River dam.

 In 1990, the Alberta government secretly planned to dam the Oldman River, part of a long-simmering mega plan to divert Alberta’s rivers south and sell water into the United States.
 This could have proved catastrophic for Alberta’s aquatic ecology and implied hemispheric ramifications, since the flow of large Canadian rivers into the Arctic ocean affects Arctic ecology and weather patterns.
 AWA backed the Friends of the Oldman group to campaign against the dam.
-They organized a folk music benefit concert on the banks of the Oldman River, passing around boxes to the twenty thousand person audience, and gathering donations to support the campaign.
+They organized a folk music benefit concert on the banks of the Oldman River, passing around boxes to the more than 8000 thousand person audience, and gathering donations to support the campaign.
 After the event, AWA members quietly walked the streets of downtown Calgary to bank $40,000 bundled into paper grocery bags!
 But, despite strong community opposition, the dam was built, albeit illegally, as was proven in court.
 In the end, the development project was never fully completed.
 Since this time, a dam was built on the Little Bow River but no large dams have been built on any of our large southern rivers, despite proposals to do so.
 The Oldman Dam project demonstrated that the Alberta government wasn’t governing according to its’ citizens needs or even the law, and legal challenges up to Canada’s Supreme Court resulted in the ordering of country-wide federal assessments of major projects concerning water, animals, or environmental issues.
 What could have been a grand environmental failure, actually resulted in widescale change for the better.

 The new millennium brought many changes to AWA as an organization.
 The old-style working-member board was replaced by a pared-down, more directed Governance Board as part of a new concentric organization predicated on a new vision and set of priorities.
 After several years of searching for the ideal Executive Director, board member Christyann Olson was chosen.
 This position ushered in an organizational era seen as vital for the modernized structure of the organization and the more organized direction it was going.
 The Executive Director became responsible for ensuring the objectives and goals of the organization remain uncompromised, the budgeting and finances are in good order, the vital network of volunteers is maintained and the organization keeps its transparency.
 AWA recommitted to preserving Alberta’s wild places, wild rivers and wild creatures.